-A cognitive and intellectual test is a comprehensive individual program that involves gathering information on an individual’s performance on a standardised intelligence testing.
-The goal of a cognitive and intellectual assessment is to obtain an accurate profile of the individual’s intellectual functioning, thinking and reasoning skills, and cognitive strengths and challenges to assist in developing learning strategies and recommendations, and providing an IQ.
+The goal of a IQ assessment is to obtain an accurate profile of an individual's intellectual functioning, thinking and reasoning skills, and cognitive strengths as well as their challenges.
+It is used to assist in developing learning strategies and recommendations for future management.

 - Wechsler Adult Intelligence Scale (WAIS) administration